 A review of our hospital laboratory records and public health community investigations identified eight other cases of Legionnaires’ disease over a 12-week period in patients and visitors with exposure to the haematology-oncology ward during and within the 2-10-day incubation period.

 In total, 10 cases have so far been found associated with this outbreak, with symptom onset dates between 8 March and 5 May.
-Of these 10 cases, 9 cases were identified among the inpatients who were admitted to the haematology-oncology ward for at least 12 hours between the unit opening and the beginning of the investigation.
+Of these 10 cases, 9 were identified among the inpatients who were admitted to the haematology-oncology ward for at least 12 hours between the unit opening and the beginning of the investigation.

 Furthermore, one case occurred in a visitor staying overnight with a relative in the same unit.

-No cases were identified among patients with exposure to other parts of the affected building or among patients admitted to other buildings on the hospital campus.
+No cases were identified among patients with exposure to other parts of the building or among patients admitted to other buildings on the hospital campus.